• Skip to primary navigation

 No teapot?
 No problem!

-A standard-size tea ball (like the one pictured below) is almost always too small.
+There are lots of options.
+However, a standard-size tea ball (like the one pictured below) is almost always too small.
 The leaves expand, and flavor gets trapped inside.

-Brewing loose-leaf tea with a teaball
+Brewing loose-leaf tea with a teaball.

 Teaball Infusion

-The leaves will have room to expand and release all their yummy flavors.
+Much better choices include a large tea ball or a wand infuser.
+The main thing tea leaves need is room to expand and release all their yummy flavors.

-Brewing Loose-Leaf Tea with a Wand infuser
+Brewing Loose-Leaf Tea with a Wand infuser.

 Wand Infuser